raimonlpz/giphy_fetcher_flutter/README.md

 # giphy_fetcher_flutter

-Mobil app that makes http requests on giphy api to fetch data to display.
+Mobile app that makes http requests on giphy api to fetch data to display.